qutip/qutip/doc/guide/qip/qip-basics.rst

 Introduction
 ============

 The Quantum Information Processing (QIP) module aims at providing basic tools for quantum computing simulation both for simple quantum algorithm design and for experimental realization.
-It offers two different approaches, one with :class:`qutip.qip.QubitCircuit` calculating unitary evolution under quantum gates by matrix product, another called :class:`qutip.qip.device.Processor` using open system solver in QuTiP to simulate noisy quantum device.
+It offers two different approaches, one with :class:`~qutip.qip.QubitCircuit` calculating unitary evolution under quantum gates by matrix product, another called :class:`qutip.qip.device.Processor` using open system solver in QuTiP to simulate noisy quantum device.

 .. _quantum_circuits:

 Quantum Circuit
 ===============

 The most common model for quantum computing is the quantum circuit model.
+In QuTiP, we use :class:`~qutip.qip.QubitCircuit` to represent a quantum circuit.
+The circuit is characterized by registers and gates:

+- **Registers**: The argument N specifies the number of qubit registers in the circuit and the argument num_cbits (optional) specifies the number of classical bits available for measurement and control.

-In QuTiP, we use :class:`qutip.qip.QubitCircuit` to represent a quantum circuit.
-Each quantum gate is saved as a class object :class:`qutip.qip.operations.Gate` with information such as gate name, target qubits and arguments.
+- **Gates**: Each quantum gate is saved as a class object :class:`qutip.qip.Gate` with information such as gate name, target qubits and arguments.
-To get the matrix representation of each gate, we can call the class method :meth:`qutip.qip.QubitCircuit.propagators()`.
-Carrying out the matrices product, one gets the matrix representation of the whole evolution.
-This process is demonstrated in the following example.
+  Gates can also be controlled on a classical bit by specifying the register number with the argument classical_controls.

-We can also carry out measurements on individual qubits (both in the middle and at the end of the circuit).
-Each measurement is saved as a class object :class:`qutip.qip.Measurement` with parameters such as target, the target qubit on which the measurement will be carried out and classical_store, the index of the classical register on which stores the result of the measurement.
+- **Measurements**: We can also carry out measurements on individual qubits (both in the middle and at the end of the circuit).
+  Each measurement is saved as a class object :class:`~qutip.qip.Measurement` with parameters such as target, the target qubit on which the measurement will be carried out and classical_store, the index of the classical register which stores the result of the measurement.

-Finally, once we have constructed the circuit, we can use the `qutip.qip.QubitCircuit.run()` function to carry out one run of the circuit from start to finish which will return the final state.
-Moreover, we can run the circuit multiple times and obtain the various resulting states along with their respective observed frequencies.
+A circuit with the various gates and registers available is demonstrated below:

 .. testcode::